Srikanhu/codes/README.md

 Description:
   This file implements AES cryptography using openssl.
 It is simple to create.
 Input and output strings are hexa string.

+File Name: readFromFile.c

+Description:
+  (PBC Library)   read element_t parameters from the file and print it.

+File Name: storeInFile.c

+  Description:
+    (PBC Library)    Create few element_t variables and assign them then store in a file.